EdDataScienceEES/tutorial-EllieBestington/index.md

 </table>

 And there you go!
-You can now interpret your `glm` and `glmer` model output and beautifully present your results!
+Easy peasy!
+You should now be able to interpret your `glm` and `glmer` model output and beautifully present your results!